 Thank you for taking the time to learn more about my campaign and my background.
 I’m a California native and Bay Area resident of over 25 years.
-I’m a third term Menlo Park City Councilmember, elected in 2012 and 2016 and have served as Mayor twice.
-In fact, I was proud to be the last city-wide elected Councilmember to serve as Mayor.
-I ran unopposed in the first District 5 City Council election in 2020.
+I’m a third term Menlo Park City Councilmember, elected city wide in 2012 and 2016.
+I have served as Mayor twice.
+In fact, it was my honor to serve as Menlo Park’s last city-wide elected Councilmember Mayor, in 2019.
+I ran unopposed in the first District 5, City Council election in 2020.
 Prior to my service on the Menlo Park City Council, I served as Chair of the Menlo Park Transportation Commission.

-Professionally, I work as an attorney and Director of Technology in the Emergency Response and Services sector.
+Professionally, I work in-house as an attorney in the Emergency Response and Services sector.
 As a younger man, I served as Chief of Staff to Santa Clara County Supervisor and former State Senator S. Joseph Simitian.
 My career includes practicing law both in-house and as a private litigator.

 My volunteer service includes involvement in the San Mateo County chapter of the Surfrider Foundation and I’m proud to have served on the board of directors of LifeMoves, a leading provider of shelter/housing and supportive services across Silicon Valley and the San Francisco Peninsula.

 I attended UC Berkeley as an undergraduate and received my Juris Doctor from the University of California, Hastings College of the Law.
-While studying in law school, I interned at the Public Law Research Institute in San Francisco, and at the Legislative Counsel’s Office in Sacramento.
+While studying in law school, I interned at the Public Law Research Institute in San Francisco, and at the California Office of Legislative Counsel in Sacramento.
 Additionally, I hold certificate in Diversity and Inclusion from Cornell University’s online platform, eCornell.

-My wife, Kristen Shima and I are high school sweethearts, growing up North County, San Diego amongst the avocado trees and strawberry fields outside of Camp Pendleton.
-Kristen is a dedicated middle school Principal, honored in 2014 as “School Administrator of the Year” for San Mateo and San Francisco Counties.
+My wife, Kristen Shima, and I are high school sweethearts.
+Kristen is a dedicated school Principal in Portola Valley, honored in 2014 by the Association of California School Administrators, as “School Administrator of the Year” for San Mateo and San Francisco Counties.

 I hope you’ll join me!